 Don’s Seafood (1934)

 This Louisiana landmark has been serving Cajun food since 1934.
-Here you’ll find traditional Cajun dishes made with local seafood, rice, and crawfish along with the Holy Trinity—bell peppers, onion, and celery.
-Favorites include chicken and sausage gumbo, Jacked Up Oysters, and generous seafood platters.
+Here, you’ll find traditional Cajun dishes made with local seafood, rice, and crawfish, along with the Holy Trinity—bell peppers, onion, and celery.
+Chicken and sausage gumbo, Jacked-up Oysters, and generous seafood platters are favorites.
 Feeling adventurous?
 Try the blackened alligator!
-Note: The Original Don's Downtown closed.
+Note: The Original Don's Downtown is closed.

 Borden’s (1940)

-Lafayette is home to the last Borden’s Ice Cream Shoppe in the country.
+Lafayette is home to the country's last Borden’s Ice Cream Shoppe.
 The ice cream parlor opened in 1940 on Johnston Street in downtown Lafayette and remains a popular hangout today for the young and old.
 Soak in the nostalgia as you indulge in classics like sundaes, banana splits, and homespun milkshakes.
 You can even bring your dog for a special puppy treat!

 Judice Inn (1947)

 Brothers Alcide and Marc Judice opened this burger joint after coming home from WWII.
 The diner was once on the outskirts of town, but the city has grown and developed, making Judice Inn right in the center.
 While the city may have changed, Judice Inn still serves some of the best burgers and milkshakes around.
-The restaurant is now operated by Gerald Judice, the youngest of Marc’s sons.
+Gerald Judice, the youngest of Marc’s sons, now operates the restaurant.

 La Fonda (1957)

 This Tex-Mex restaurant is the locals’ place to see and be seen.
-There are even caricatures of long-time customers adorning the wall.
-On the menu, you’ll find classics like enchiladas, burritos, and tacos along with great steaks and fried rabbit (try it with queso!).
+Caricatures of long-time customers adorn the wall.
+On the menu, you’ll find classics like enchiladas, burritos, tacos, great steaks, and fried rabbit (try it with queso!).
 The margaritas are delicious, too—be sure to ask for a dollop of their signature sangria on top.

 Alesi (1957)

-Mariano “Mike” Alesi, along with his wife Bertha, brought the first Italian pizza house to Lafayette in 1957.
-This family-friendly restaurant serves all the favorites, including pizza, spaghetti, lasagna, and chicken parm.
+Mariano “Mike” Alesi and his wife Bertha brought the first Italian pizza house to Lafayette in 1957.
+This family-friendly restaurant serves all the favorites, including pizza, spaghetti, lasagna, and chicken parmesan.
 Look for their iconic neon sign on Johnston Street.

 Ton's Drive In (1963)